david30-maker/rails-capstone-project/README.md

 # 📖 [Daily_Expense_App] <a name="about-project"></a>

-> Daily Expense App helps you organise your spendings and keeps track of your expenses.
+> Daily Expense App helps you organize your expenses and keeps track of your expenses.
 It is built with Ruby on Rails and PostgreSQL.It is a web application that allows users to create an account and add their expenses.